How Justin Welsh Built a $1.7M Solo Business in Just 3.5 Years

 • Content distribution system (Mondays you post a story, Tuesdays are for threads, Wednesdays are for listicles, etc.)

 • A system for analyzing your posts.
-Maybe a Google sheet pulls in all your tweets, and you can look through and figure out why each worked.
+Maybe a Google sheet pulls in all your tweets, and you can look through them and figure out why each worked.

 • Incorporate tools into your as you scale.
 These can be Tweet scheduling tools like TweetHunter (aff link – it’s the one I use), Notion, etc.